 Notwithstanding any other provision of this Agreement, nothing herein shall be construed as relinquishing or foreclosing any rights, including but not limited to firm transmission rights, capacity rights, or transmission congestion rights that the Developer shall be entitled to, now or in the future under any other agreement or tariff as a result of, or otherwise associated with, the transmission capacity, if any, created by the System Upgrade Facilities and System Deliverability Upgrades.

+29.16 Modifications Related to NYISO’s Compliance with Order No. 2023

+If, as part of the NYISO’s compliance proceeding at the Commission in response to Order No. 2023, the Commission directs that the NYISO modify the pro forma Standard Large Generator Interconnection Agreement located in Appendix 4 of Attachment X of the ISO OATT, the Parties shall amend and restate this Agreement to incorporate the modifications; provided, however, the Parties may agree to include in the amended and restated agreement non-conforming changes to any terms of the pro forma Standard Large Generator Interconnection Agreement that have been modified to comply with the Commission’s order, which non-conforming modifications must be filed with the Commission for its acceptance.

 IN WITNESS WHEREOF, the Parties have executed this LGIA in duplicate originals, each of which shall constitute and be an original effective Agreement between the Parties.

 New York Independent System Operator, Inc.